What Is A Mentor? - SACAP

 According to Paisley, the mentor’s attitude is key.
 “Many people feel it is simply not their responsibility to grow others.
 Some fear losing their power if they share their knowledge.
 At other times, racism or sexism underlies a reluctance to pass on experience.
 More often than not, a deep-seated sense of insecurity underlies these fears.”

 Crucial, too, to the mentor’s ability is to remember what it was like not to know, to be naïve, says Paisley.
 “I have come across mentors who have difficulty translating their experience to someone new to the field.
-Ever had a tech geek explain a computer programme in language you don’t understand?
+Ever had a tech geek explain a computer programme in a language you don’t understand?
 That feeling of foolishness is not at all conducive to good learning or confidence building.”

-Mentoring comes naturally to some, but it can also be learnt, says Paisley.
+Mentoring comes naturally to some, but it can also be learnt, explains Paisley.
 “Certainly, there is value in developing coaching skills (such as questioning and listening), as well as in providing a model and process for beginner mentors.
 As a rule of thumb, mentors should only give advice when the mentee is ‘stuck’ or specifically asks for it.
 Mentors should bear in mind the words of American writer and management consultant Margaret Wheatley: ‘People support what they create, and resist what they are excluded from’.”

 On the other side of the relationship, care should be given to selecting the mentees, he continues.
 “As in coaching, where ‘coaching readiness’ is critical, so ‘mentee readiness’ is equally important.
 Mentoring works best where the mentee is open to learning from the mentor.
 It is also very powerful to thoroughly prepare mentees for mentoring, ensuring that the relationship, outcomes and boundaries are clearly understood.
 Also, where possible, both mentors and mentees should voluntarily choose their mentees/mentors.
 Working with someone you disrespect does not lead to great results.”

-When mentoring really works
+When mentoring works really well

 While the rewards for being a good mentor are tangible and lasting, helping others grow is not something that necessarily motivates everyone,” Paisley points out.
 “Tradition dictates that mentors were not paid for mentoring, but this idea is fast losing traction as the positive outcomes of ‘professional’ paid mentorship – particularly in the field of entrepreneur development – are more widely acknowledged.”